jkvatne/ekt-app/README.md

 No root access, ADK, or special kernel drivers are required; all drivers are implemented in Java using the library at https://github.com/mik3y/usb-serial-for-android

-## Licence
+## License
-The library is published under the MIT Licence, as is this app.
+The library is published under the MIT License, as is this app.
 This means you are free to use and modify it as you like

 ## Installation
 No precompiled APK is available.
 You have to compile and install the program yourself.